JonathanQDong/capstone_website/index.md

 In regards to HDL disorders, we also discovered some of the only instances where there were negatviely correlated AMPs with the disorder.
 This can also be a nice discovery as medical professionals can avoid using these AMPs to develop drugs for HDL disorders since they either provide no use towards treatment or could possible harm the patient.

 It can be said however that the majority of AMPs that we have predicted show no correlation (p score of about 0) towards the health conditions.
-While these AMPs display no relation to our list of ailments, we used a small sample size to compare and there could be correlations to other notable diseases of health problems.
+While these AMPs display no relation to our list of ailments, we used a small sample size to compare and there could be correlations to other notable diseases or health problems.

 # Discussion

-[Interpreting these results will go here]

-Through this project we hope that our methods and results were able to acheive the intended results.
-By doing so, we would have an efficient solution in regards to being able to identify AMPs.
+Through this project and its results, we wanted to show the potential that machine learning has when trying to solve this area of interest.
+While we were not able to test a wide variety of health conditons or use more pateints in ths study, we have already showed promising findings

 [Possible explanation of things to work on in the future or to improve on]